ilent2/ott/docs/Getting-Started.rst

   such as functions for visualising fields and beam related properties (wavelength, numerical aperture, etc.).
-  Further details can be found in the :ref:`bsc-classes` and :ref:`tmatrix-classes` reference pages.
+  Further details can be found in the :ref:`bsc-package` and :ref:`tmatrix-package` reference pages.

 **Functions operating on beams and particles** (`+ott/*` functions) In addition to the BSC and T-matrix classes, the `+ott` package contains a range of other functions for calculating forces and locating traps.
-  Further information can be found in :ref:`other-functions`.
+  Further information can be found in :ref:`tools-package`.

 **Geometric Shapes** (`+ott/+shapes`)
   This sub-package provides descriptions of Geometric shapes